socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 ## Usage

-### Configuration

-To configure the Active Job adapter, you can use the `config.active_job` block in your Rails application configuration.
+In order to use `Async::Job`, you need to define your queues and configure the Active Job adapter.
 Here is an example configuration:

 ``` ruby
 # config/initializers/async_job.rb